openmc-dev/openmc/docs/source/io_formats/settings.rst

   :batches:
     An Iterable of integers indicating at what batches a surface source file should be written.
 The surface source bank will be cleared in simulation memory each time a surface source file is written.
-By default a ``surface_source.h5`` file will be created in the last batch.
+By default, in the absence of this attribute, a ``surface_source.h5`` file will be created after the last batch.

     *Default*: None